-What Is Stakeholder Analysis?
+What Is Project Stakeholder Analysis?

 Why You Need a Stakeholder Analysis Template

 Once you know who your stakeholders are, you can determine how to deal with them.
-This starts the important process of winning their approval and support, which is key to any successful project.
+This starts the important stakeholder management process of winning their approval and support, which is key to any successful project.

 There can be stakeholders across your organization, from engineering to sales and marketing, so the more that you have them on your side, the better it is for the overall project.
 Using a stakeholder analysis template helps you make sure you’re doing that correctly.

 When to Use a Stakeholder Analysis Template

 While for some projects the stakeholder analysis is done once, often it is better to revisit the process.
-Stakeholders attitudes can change over the course of a project, especially a longer, more complex one, and it benefits the project manager to check in with stakeholders on a regular basis.
+Stakeholders’ attitudes can change over the course of a project, especially a longer, more complex one, and it benefits the project manager to check in with stakeholders on a regular basis.

 Who Should Use the Stakeholder Analysis Template?

-How to Use ProjectManager.com’s Stakeholder Analysis Template
+How to Use ProjectManager’s Stakeholder Analysis Template

 The last set of columns in this section outline communications.
 We have set up a dropdown menu for the frequency of updates, such as daily, weekly or monthly.
-Then there’s a column for how the stakeholders prefer to be contacted.
+Then there’s a column for how the project stakeholders prefer to be contacted.

 The final section is the commitment level, which allows the project manager to assess each stakeholder’s commitment to various aspects of the project.

-There is also a column for notes where you can add anything that isn’t already in the stakeholder analysis template.
+There is also a column for notes where you can add anything that isn’t already in the stakeholder analysis matrix.
 This stakeholder analysis template is an Excel document, so you can customize it to fit the nomenclature of your organization.

-Once you’ve completed your stakeholder analysis template, ProjectManager.com can help you manage both your stakeholders and your project.
-ProjectManager.com is an award-winning tool that organizes tasks and teams to work more efficiently.
+Once you’ve completed your stakeholder analysis template, ProjectManager can help you manage both your stakeholders and your project.
+ProjectManager is an award-winning project management tool that organizes tasks and teams to work more efficiently.

-Share Reports with Stakeholders
+Share Reports with Project Stakeholders

-Stakeholders want to know that the project is proceeding as planned.
+Project stakeholders want to know that the project is proceeding as planned.
 To keep them updated, we have one-click reports.
 Stakeholders don’t need to get detailed reports like the ones you’d share with your team.
 They’re interested in broad strokes.
 Our reports can be filtered to show just the data they want to see and get information of time, tasks, costs and more at a glance.

 Stakeholders will really love how our tool can control every aspect of the project by monitoring performance and balancing workload to keep teams working productively.

-What Other Templates Can Help With Stakeholders?
+What Other Templates Can Help With Stakeholder Management?

 After you identify your stakeholders the next step is to define their roles and responsibilities.
-The free RACI matrix template does that by placing them on the diagram according to the RACI acronym or who is responsible, accountable, consulted or informed.
+The free RACI matrix template for Excel does that by placing them on the diagram according to the RACI acronym or who is responsible, accountable, consulted or informed.

 Communications are the backbone of any project and need to be defined, which includes the objectives and channels for communicating with stakeholders.
 The free communication plan template helps you structure your communications so that all the info goes to the right people.

-If you don’t have software that generates status and many other reports fast and easily, you’ll want to get our free status report template.
+If you don’t have stakeholder management software that generates status and many other reports fast and easily, you’ll want to get our free status report template.
 Status reports are a tool to communicate with stakeholders on the current state of the project and is an essential document.